koyumi0601/koyumi0601.github.io/_posts/ImageSignalProcessing/2023-09-11-ComputerVision-ATripDownTheGraphicsPipleLine_Ch16.md

 ---
 layout: single
 title: "A Trip Down The Graphics PipleLine, Chapter 17.
-Grandpa, What Does "Viewport" Mean?"
+Grandpa, What Does Viewport Mean?"
 categories: imagesignalprocessing
 tags: [Image Signal Processing, A Trip Down The Graphics PipleLine]
 toc: true